Carnegie Mellon University in Qatar

 Carnegie Mellon courses and courses taken through the university’s cross-registration program will have grades recorded on the transcript and be factored into the QPA.
-All other courses will be recorded on this transcript indicating where the course was taken, but without a grade.
+All other courses will be recorded on this transcript indicating where the course was taken, but no grade will be reported.
 Such courses will not be taken into account for academic actions, honors or QPA calculations.
-(Note: Suspended students may take courses elsewhere; however, they may not receive transfer credit.)
+(Note: Suspended students may take courses elsewhere with prior approval; however, they will not receive transfer credit.)

-Students may receive credit for courses taken outside of Carnegie Mellon if they successfully petition the Assistant Dean for Academic Affairs in advance for permission.
+Students may receive credit for courses taken outside of Carnegie Mellon if they successfully petition the Associate Dean for Education in advance for permission.
 Students must take these courses for a letter grade and instruction must be in English for non-language courses.
-Credit (but not the grade) will transfer for courses with a grade equivalent to at least a “C” at some institution and at least a “B” at others as determined by the Assistant Dean for Academic Affairs.
-It is difficult to get transfer credit approval for Business Administration, Computer Science, Economics, Information Systems, and Mathematics/Statistics core classes.
-The class's course description must be a close match to the Carnegie Mellon course and from an acceptable four-year institution.
-Students may take breadth and elective courses at a broader range of schools including two and three year institutions as long as the course is equivalent to a similar offering at Carnegie Mellon.
+Credit (but not the grade) will normally transfer for courses with a grade equivalent to at least a “B”.
+The class's course description must be a close match to the Carnegie Mellon course and from an accredited institution.
 Students may not receive credit for any courses taken on-line unless there is some safeguard to ensure that the actual student took the course (e.g., a proctored final taken under supervision at CMU-Q).

-Students may transfer between majors at CMUQ on a space available and academic performance basis.
+Students may transfer between majors at CMU-Q on a space-available and academic performance basis.
 Students interested in transferring should consult with the Associate Dean for Education and the academic advisor of the new major.
 First-year students may not apply for transfer until they receive their spring mid-semester grades.

-Transfer students from other universities must apply through the Carnegie Mellon in Qatar Admission office.
-If the admission office finds the applicant admissible, they forward the application to the Assistant dean for Academic Affairs who then determines if there is space available in the program and if the student's past academic performance warrants admission.
+Transfer students from other universities must apply through the Admissions Office at Carnegie Mellon University in Qatar.
+The Admissions Office, the Associate Dean for Education, and the program director will determine if there is space available in the desired program and if the student's past academic performance warrants admission.